pangeacyber/pangea-kong/README.md

 The plugins act as middleware to inspect and sanitize LLM inputs and outputs flowing through the Kong gateways - without modifying your application code.

-AI Guard uses configurable detection policies to identify and mitigate risks in AI application traffic, including:
+AI Guard uses configurable detection policies (called recipes) to identify and mitigate risks in AI application traffic, including:

-- Prompt injection attacks (with 99%+ efficacy)
+- Prompt injection attacks (with over 99% efficacy)
-- Misalignment between system instructions and user or assistant messages
-- Malicious links, IPs, and domains
 - 50+ types of PII and sensitive content, with support for custom patterns
 - Toxicity, violence, self-harm, and other unwanted content
+- Malicious links, IPs, and domains
-- 100+ spoken languages, with allow and deny list controls
+- 100+ spoken languages, with allowlist and denylist controls

-All detections are logged in an immutable audit trail for analysis, attribution, and incident response.
+All detections are logged in an audit trail for analysis, attribution, and incident response.
-You can also configure webhooks to trigger alerts based on specific detections.
+You can also configure webhooks to trigger alerts for specific detection types.

 ## Contents